-Services that are covered for you What you must pay when you get these services Administration of injections excluding immunization vaccinations In-Network Deductible applies. \$0 or 20% coinsurance for administration of injections, excluding immunization vaccinations If you are eligible for full Medicare cost-sharing assistance under Louisiana Medicaid, you pay a \$0 copayment amount.
-You pay these amounts until you reach the out-of-pocket maximum.
-Out-of-Network Deductible applies.
-50% coinsurance for each Medicare-covered service.
-Prior Authorization is required.
-Podiatry services In-Network Deductible applies.
-Covered services include: Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) \$0 or 20% coinsurance for each Medicare-covered service.
-If you are eligible for full Routine foot care for members with certain medical conditions affecting the lower limbs Medicare cost-sharing assistance under Louisiana Medicaid, you pay a \$0 copayment amount.
+Services that are covered for you What you must pay when you get these services Administration of injections excluding immunization vaccinations In-NetworkDeductible applies.\$0 or 20% coinsurance foradministration of injections,excluding immunizationvaccinationsIf you are eligible for fullMedicare cost-sharing assistanceunder Louisiana Medicaid, youpay a \$0 copayment amount.You pay these amounts until youreach the out-of-pocketmaximum.Out-of-NetworkDeductible applies.50% coinsurance for eachMedicare-covered service.
+Podiatry services Prior Authorization is required.
+In-Network Covered services include: Deductible applies. \$0 or 20% coinsurance for each • Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) Medicare-covered service.
+If you are eligible for full • Routine foot care for members with certain medical conditions affecting the lower limbs Medicare cost-sharing assistance under Louisiana Medicaid, you pay a \$0 copayment amount.
 You pay these amounts until you reach the out-of-pocket maximum.
 Out-of-Network Deductible applies.
 50% coinsurance for each Medicare-covered service.
 Prior Authorization is required.
 Prostate cancer screening exams For men age 50 and older, covered services include the following - once every 12 months:

-Services that are covered for you What you must pay when you get these services Digital rectal exam In-Network Deductible applies. \$0 or 20% coinsurance for each Medicare-covered service.
+Services that are covered for you What you must pay when you get these services • Digital rectal exam In-Network Deductible applies. \$0 or 20% coinsurance for each Medicare-covered service.
 If you are eligible for full Medicare cost-sharing assistance under Louisiana Medicaid, you pay a \$0 copayment amount.
 You pay these amounts until you reach the out-of-pocket maximum.
 Out-of-Network Deductible applies.
 50% coinsurance for each Medicare-covered service.
 Prior Authorization is required.
 Prostate Specific Antigen (PSA) test In-Network There is no coinsurance, copayment, or deductible for an annual PSA test.
 Out-of-Network 50% coinsurance for each Medicare-covered service.
-Prior Authorization is required.
-Prosthetic devices and related supplies Devices (other than dental) that replace all or part of a body part or function.
-These include but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
-Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
+Prior Authorization is required .
+Prosthetic and orthotic devices and related supplies Devices (other than dental) that replace all or part of a body part or function.
+These include but are not limited to testing, fitting, or training in the use of prosthetic and orthotic devices; as well as: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
+Includes certain supplies related to prosthetic and orthotic devices, and repair and/or replacement of prosthetic and orthotic devices.
 Also includes some coverage following cataract removal or cataract surgery - see Vision Care later in this section for more detail.
 In-Network Deductible applies. \$0 or 20% coinsurance for each Medicare-covered service.
 If you are eligible for full Medicare cost-sharing assistance under Louisiana Medicaid, you pay a \$0 copayment amount.
 You pay these amounts until you reach the out-of-pocket maximum.
-Prior Authorization is required.
+Prior Authorization is required .
 Out-of-Network Deductible applies.
 50% coinsurance for each Medicare-covered service.
 Prior Authorization is required.